HewlettPackard/oneview-redfish-toolkit/README.md

 ## Event Service notes

-Currently, Event Service works only when authentication_mode is set to conf.
+Currently, Event Service works only when authentication_mode is set to conf and using OneView API version 500.
 As it connects directly to HPE OneView SCMB, the toolkit will request OneView to generate SCMB certs and/or download the certs to the correct location.
 The certs file are: **oneview\_ca**: OneView's CA cert file located at: `certs/oneview_ca.pem`. **scmb\_cert**: OneView's SCMB Client cert file located at: `certs/oneview_scmb.pem`. **scmb\_key**: OneView's SCMB Client key file located at: `certs/oneview_scmb.key`

 ## Contributing